victools/jsonschema-generator/jsonschema-maven-plugin/README.md

 ```
 This configuration will generate the schema using the Jackson module.

-There are three standard modules that can be used:
+There are five standard modules that can be used:
 - `Jackson`
+- `JakartaValidation`
 - `JavaxValidation`
 - `Swagger15`
 - `Swagger2`